 - Students who are candidates for the doctoral degree must be enrolled for Research Dissertation during the semester in which the open defense of the dissertation is completed, and must be enrolled in at least one hour of Research and Dissertation during the semester in which the student completes their graduate degree.
 Students who are not on campus or using University resources during the semester of their graduation may appeal to the Graduate Dean for an exception to this policy.

 - All requirements for a doctoral degree must be completed within ten calendar years from admission to a doctoral program at the University of South Alabama.
 Under extraordinary circumstances, an appeal may be made to the Graduate Dean for a time extension.
 Some degree programs may set shorter time limits.

 The following graduate degree programs are offered through the Graduate School of the University.
-More details are available under Colleges and Schools listings elsewhere in this Bulletin.
+Further information is available under the Colleges and Schools listings elsewhere in this Bulletin.
 Navigate to Degrees and Programs for a complete listing of graduate programs and certificates.

 - Master of Science in Speech and Hearing Sciences

 - Master of Rehabilitation Science in Occupational Therapy

 - Master of Rehabilitative Science in Speech Language Pathology